 Simply put, social media communication is hardly linear.
 A company doesn't post a message on Twitter, for example, and expect to get a response from a certain person at a certain time.
 Instead, that message goes out to a community, and people respond willy-nilly and pass it around.
 Some control over this message flow is possible, but not the kind that has been typical in business communications or mapped out in an architecture.

-For companies to be competitive now, though, there needs to be a marriage of social media and enterprise architecture is inevitable.
+For companies to be competitive now, though, there needs to be a marriage of social media and enterprise architecture.
 Customers don't just want real-time interactive communication; they expect it.